 5. Club Division assignment.
 During registration, all teams may choose to play in the Club Division.
 Those teams that register for the Feeder/School division but are found to not meet the Same School requirement (see Rule 3 above), will be assigned to the Club Division.
 All Club Division teams must show proof of grade by submitting either a copy of a report card, an online student information page or middle school ID card for each player.
 The document must show player’s grade level.
 If sending a report card, you may black out class grades for privacy reasons.

-8. Proof of Eligibility.
+7. Proof of Eligibility.
 Immediately after registering it's team entry, an automated email will be generated and sent to the listed Team Representative.
 The email will include specific instructions for submitting each players' eligibility documentation, i.e. copy of report card or middle school ID card.
-Proof of Eligibility for each player must be submitted no later than Monday, March 9th, 2020.
+Proof of Eligibility for each player must be submitted no later than Friday, March 1, 2024. *more time will be permitted for teams that qualify on the March 2-3 weekend.

 School or Club Division - POE Report Card Example (Click)